Seven Stones Reef: Seven Stones lightvessel

 The government was first petitioned for a light on the reef in 1826 (with no success), and a second petition in 1839 was supported by the British Channel ports, Liverpool merchants and the Chamber of Commerce of Waterford.
 A meeting held on 21 February 1840 in Falmouth declared the reef would shorten the route around the Isles of Scilly by up to 36 hours, and on 31 July 1841 a lightvessel (also known as a lightship) was seen at nearby St Mary's, Isles of Scilly.

 A lightvessel was first moored near the reef on 20 August 1841 and exhibited its first light on 1 September 1841.
 She is permanently anchored in 40 fathom and is 2.5 mi north-east of the reef.
 Just over a year later on 25 November 1842 her cable parted and she almost became a wreck when she drove over the reef at high tide.
 The crew steered the ship to New Grimsby, Tresco where she stayed until 6 January 1843.
 She broke adrift again that January and went over the reef a second time the following March.
 Two of the crew drowned on 15 October 1851 when one of the lightship's longboats capsized, in a squall, on a journey from Scilly with stores.
 A meteor exploded over the lightvessel, at 2 am on 13 November 1872, showering the deck with cinders.
 The ship was replaced with a lighted buoy during the Second World War after being frequently bombed and machine-gunned by German pilots.

 Since 1987, the ship has been automated and unmanned with the accommodation and storage areas filled with foam to help with buoyancy in the event of a collision.

 The Seven Stones lightvessel also acts as an automatic weather station.

 Folklore

 There is a legend, part of the King Arthur scenario, that there was once a land between Cornwall and the Isles of Scilly, known as Lyonesse, with several towns and 140 churches.
 In the legend it was flooded and became sea.
 Only one man survived, Trevelyan, who riding on a white horse managed to reach dry land.
-The area is also part of Arthurian legend when Merlin cast a spell to engulf the land and the forces of Mordred who were chasing the fleeing army of King Arthur who he had just slain in battle.
+The area is also part of Arthurian legend when Merlin cast a spell to engulf the land and the forces of Mordred who were chasing the fleeing army of King Arthur, whom he had just slain in battle.
 Arthur's supporters managed to reach high ground in the Isles of Scilly.
 Fishermen are said to be able to hear the sound of church bells.
-Rising sea levels since the last ice age fathered the legend and they may have been an island in the not too distant past.
+Rising sea levels since the last ice age fathered the legend and there may have been an island in the not too distant past.